ericchapman/ruby_wamp_client/README.md

  - args [Array] - The arguments
  - kwargs [Hash] - The keyword arguments
  - options [Hash] - The options for the subscription
- - callback [lambda] - The callback(publish, error, details) is called to signal if the publish was a success or not
+ - callback [block] - The callback(publish, error, details) is called to signal if the publish was a success or not

 To publish, do the following